 Let Us Help You Construct a Defense Against PC 526 Accusations

 Not all PC 526 accusations lead to a conviction here in California.
 In some cases, a lawyer can help you build a strong defense.
-Allow the Simmrin Law Group to assess your situation and help you show that:
+Allow our experienced criminal defense team to assess your situation and help you show that:

 You Did Not Make a Threat